-In network science, the collective dynamics of individuals' behavior have been recognized as an important research topic since the early 2000's~\citep{Watts2002,Watts2007}. \cite{Watts2002} proposes a fractional-threshold model of cascades and calculates the contagion threshold based on a generating function approach.
+In network science, the collective dynamics of individuals' behavior have been recognized as an important research topic since the early 2000's~\citep{Watts2002,Watts2007}.
 Watts' model of threshold cascades has been extended to a wide variety of collective phenomena, such as information cascades~\citep{Nematzadeh2014,kobayashi2015trend,unicomb2021dynamics}, and default contagion in financial networks~\citep{GaiKapadia2010,Cont2013,hurd2016Book,caccioli2018review}.
-The framework has also been extended to analyze contagion on multiplex networks in which nodes belong to multiple layers~\citep{Brummitt2012_PRER,Yagan2012,Brummitt2015PRE,bianconi2018book}.
+The framework has also been extended to analyze contagion on multiplex networks in which nodes belong to multiple layers~\citep{Brummitt2012_PRER,Yagan2012,Brummitt2015PRE,bianconi2018book,unicomb2019reentrant}.

-These studies in the field of network science usually take the threshold rules as given, but our work provides a microfoundation from a game-theoretic perspective; in coordination games and utility-based games, the threshold value is respectively obtained as a function of the payoff parameters and the preference parameters.
-Many studies analyzing fractional-threshold models employ variants of the message-passing equation proposed by \cite{Gleeson2007} and \cite{Gleeson2008} to calculate the steady-state equilibrium.
-While the message-passing approach is not new in network science, to the best of our knowledge, we are the first to provide formal proofs for the existence of and convergence to a fixed point of the message-passing equation.
-Furthermore, we derive generalized cascade conditions, in both monoplex and multiplex models, that include the conventional cascade conditions obtained in previous studies as special cases~\citep{Watts2002,Gleeson2007,lelarge2012diffusion,Brummitt2012_PRER,Yagan2012}.
+These studies in the field of network science usually take the threshold rules as given, but our work provides a microfoundation from a game-theoretic perspective; in both fractional and absolute threshold models, the threshold value is obtained as a function of the payoff parameters and the preference parameters.
+Many studies analyzing \addr{the} fractional-threshold models employ variants of the message-passing equation proposed by \cite{Gleeson2007} and \cite{Gleeson2008} to calculate the steady-state equilibrium.
+While the message-passing approach is not new in network science~\citep{dall2021coordination}, to the best of our knowledge, we are the first to provide formal proofs for the existence of and convergence to a fixed point of the message-passing equation.